taftsandbakken/riddle-me-this/README.md

 # Summary
 This was an web application I wrote to teach myself more about creating websites from scratch and how to use AWS.

+This project points to a free AWS account and currently I have it disabled to prevent people from spamming it.

 # Installation

 ```sh